GSGranados/api-functional-test-automation/README.md

 -It will install all dependencies needed to run the project.
 Then, run the "test:all" script

-$ npm run test:all -- it will run all feature files (including negative spec)
+$ npm run test:all -- it will run all spec files (including negative spec)

 ```